peterschen/blog/templates/README.md

-# Azure Resource Manager Templates #
+# Templates #
-This directory contains a selection of ARM templates that are used in samples.
+This directory contains a number of templates for Google Cloud Deployment Manager and older Azure Resource Manager templates.